Communist Party of Bangladesh: Ideology

-The CPB is working with a strategy of bringing about a 'revolutionary democratic transformation of society and state' with the ultimate goal of Socialism-Communism.
-The Party has put forward a 17-point program in consonance with this strategic goal of 'revolutionary democratic transformation'.
+As a communist party, the CPB is committed to communism.
+The party identifies with Marxism–Leninism and maintains a class‑based analysis of society.
+It is organised as a vanguard party and pursues a united front strategy.
+It works with a strategy of bringing about a "revolutionary democratic transformation of society and state."
+The party has put forward a 17‑point programme in consonance with this strategic goal of "revolutionary democratic transformation".